iscc/iscc-specs/docs/specification.md

     Note that the ISCCs of the individual articles could still be linked to their eventually pre-existing standalone IDs (not in context with the newpaper issue) via identical Data-ID and Instance-ID Components.

     This is just one example that illustrates the flexibility that the PCF-Flag provides in concert with a grouping Meta-ID.
 With great flexibility comes great danger of incompatibility.
-Applications SHOULD do carefull planning before using the PCD-Flag with internally defined semantics.
+Applications SHOULD do carefull planning before using the PCF-Flag with internally defined semantics.

 #### Content-ID-Text